 What is a posttraumatic limb length discrepancy?

 Posttraumatic limb length discrepancy occurs after a broken bone heals in a shortened position, called a malunion.
 Along with shortening, there can also be angular problems (crooked bones).
 Most of these cases occur in adults, and most can be corrected with only one lengthening, and associated deformity can be treated at the same time.
 Many of these situations can be treated by the implantable lengthening nail method, though for many cases, the external fixator method is preferred.
 Our doctors will review all of the options with you and inform you about the pros and cons of each option.

 Why come to the International Center for Limb Lengthening for treatment for a limb length discrepancy?

 Treating limb length discrepancies is a complex process.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
+Our physical therapists are among the most experienced in the world in managing the lengthening process.
 We help patients with limb length discrepancies achieve their best possible result.

 Video: Limb Length Discrepancy: Cole’s Story

 Chat with a Doctor About Limb Length Discrepancies